egemenmermer/EVA/workshop_script.md

 - **Action:** Let users engage with the scenario for a few minutes.
 - **Visual:** Show a scenario in progress.

-"You also have access to a 'Knowledge Panel' on the right.
-This panel contains ethical guidelines from sources like the ACM and IEEE.
-If you're ever unsure about a choice, you can consult these guidelines for help."

 - **Action:** Point out the knowledge panel.
 - **Visual:** Open and showcase the knowledge panel.